Artificial intelligence in healthcare: USA

 Under President Biden the DHSS and the National Institute of Standards and Technology were instructed to develop regulation of healthcare AI.

 According to the U.S. Department of Health and Human Services, the OCR issued guidance on the ethical use of AI in healthcare in 2021.
 It outlined four core ethical principles that must be followed: respect for autonomy, beneficence, non-maleficence, and justice.
 Respect for autonomy requires that individuals have control over their own data and decisions.
 Beneficence requires that AI be used to do good, such as improving the quality of care and reducing health disparities.
 Non-maleficence requires that AI be used to do no harm, such as avoiding discrimination in decisions.
 Finally, justice requires that AI be used fairly, such as using the same standards for decisions no matter a person's race, gender, or income level.
 As of March 2021, the OCR had hired a Chief Artificial Intelligence Officer (OCAIO) to pursue the "implementation of the HHS AI strategy".

 With the second Trump administration deregulation of health AI began on January 20, 2025 with merely voluntary standards for collecting and sharing data, statutory definitions for algorithmic discrimination, automation bias, and equity being cancelled, cuts to NIST and 19% of FDA workforce eliminated.

+By 2026, the FDA had a database of authorized AI medical devices.
+Manufacturers have also been encouraged to identify devices that incorporate large language model functionality going forward.